vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 He responded, “Yes, but that monk is clever indeed,” to which Jōchō said, “You cannot accomplish anything of consequence because you say such feeble things.
 What is so special about the monk?
 Regardless of how formidable your foe may be, don’t give him an inch.
 Otherwise you will never prevail.

 “It is interesting that Yoshitsune[^276] talked of ‘valor,’ ‘wisdom,’ and ‘benevolence.’
 These three virtues are important for men under the age of 40, even in this day and age.
 Those over 40 who are not yet noticed by their lord should continue to attach value to these qualities, or they will remain unestablished to the end.
 This monk became famous simply because he was known for these three qualities.

+[^276]: Minamoto-no-Yoshitsune \(1159–1189\), a principal figure in the Taira-Minamoto War.
+The younger brother of Yoritomo, founder of the Kamakura bakufu, Yoshitsune is exalted in legend as a great warrior and is still considered Japan’s foremost tragic hero.

 “When it comes to your lord, chief retainers, or elders, avoid criticizing them publicly.
 Even if their remarks are unreasonable, do not pass judgment to others.
 The loyal course of action is to acquiesce, even if their logic is flawed, and sing their praises so that others feel a sense of attachment.
 It is disobliging to plant seeds of doubt in people’s minds.
 People are fickle.
 If one person offers praise, others will quickly follow suit.
 The same can be said about criticism, and folk are hasty to lower their estimation when someone is brought into disrepute.